colebermudez/dragonlance-site/README.md

 Information will be regularly updated with all available info after players reach and visit locations across the map and meet new NPCs.

 ## To-do
+- Fix NPC sidebar links (From .md to html links)

 ### To-do for later
 - Fix sidebar alignment